 Medicare and Medicaid make up a large portion of income for most hospitals.
 Exclusion from these programs can impact a doctor’s employment because treating facilities typically want to be able to accept government-sponsored health insurance.

-Entry in the National Practitioner Data Bank (NPDB)
+Entry into the National Practitioner Data Bank (NPDB)

 The U.S. Department of Health and Human Services (DHS) maintains records of all adverse actions taken against medical professionals, known as the National Practitioner Data Bank (NPDB).
 Even if a doctor who committed malpractice has had no other consequences beyond a judgment against them, they will have an entry in the NPDB.